ImriShai/CPPEX4/README.md

 **C++ Compiler**: Support for C++11 or later.
 **SFML**: Ensure SFML is installed and linked correctly.
 The font used for visualization is RobotoFlex-Regular.ttf, which should be located in the guiResources directory.
 ## Files
+ `guiResouces`: A directory contains the files needed for the GUI.
+For now, all needed there is the font used.

  `Tree.hpp`: Contains the implementation of the Tree class and its binary specialization.

  `Node.hpp`: Defines the Node class used for the tree nodes.